mikysett/big-is-tiny/README.md

 - Templates for domain based commit messages, PRs and branch names
 - Supported Platforms: `GitHub`, `Azure`
 - Customizable with a `config.json` file
+- Can output the created PRs in markdown format

 ## How to install it

 Clone the repository locally: `git clone git@github.com:mikysett/big-is-tiny.git`.

 Available `make` targets at the root of the repo:

 - `make install`: install `bit` globally on your machine